justingohde/BuildingToCode/Transforming-Shapes/Transforming-Shapes.md

 # [Transforming Shapes](Transforming-Shapes.odt)

-## More about the OpenSCAD Environment Basics
+## More about the OpenSCAD Environment
 ### Views
 ### Axes